 In a preserved and beautiful lanscape, typical of Lapland's region, you will experiment full days of snowmobiling, dogsledding and an exepdition to discover the trapper's survival technics.

 Day 1Welcome to Finland

 Transfer by bus or car to Hossa (about 1 hour) and time to get settled in your cottage or lodge.
-Tonight, our guides will meet you at the restaurant for a welcoming dinner and briefing.
+Tonight, the staff will meet you at the restaurant for a welcoming dinner and briefing.